-Our experience extends to all types of enterprises, including co-operatives, alliances, joint ventures, discretionary and unit trusts, franchises, partnerships and other agreements between business owners.
+Our experience extends to all types of enterprises, including co-operatives, companies, joint ventures, discretionary and unit trusts, franchises, partnerships and other agreements between business owners.

 When starting a new business, one of the most important decisions you can make is choosing the most appropriate business structure to operate the business.